Should I wait to be admitted before applying for aid?

 What is considered a special circumstance?

 We realize that the FAFSA does not always capture the true picture of a family’s financial situation.
-The federal government allows us to consider certain special circumstances and/or expenses when determining a student’s aid eligibility.
+The federal government allows us to consider certain special circumstances when determining a student’s aid eligibility.

 These include but are not limited to: